 Avastin and Lucentis injection may be beneficial to some patients suffering from macular edema related to their diabetes.

-If Dr. Krüger diagnoses diabetic retinopathy and feels that laser eye treatment might be helpful, a special test called Fluorescein Angiography may be done.
-To do the test, dye is injected into a vein in the patient's arm.
+Before laser treatment can be performed a special test called Fluorescein Angiography will be done.
+During this investigation fluorescein dye is injected into a vein in the patient’s arm.
 The dye travels throughout the body, including the eyes.
 With a special camera and flash a series of photographs of the retina is taken as the dye passes through it.
 The photographs will show what types of changes have occurred in the retina.
 It will also provide a type of map, which Dr. Krüger will use as a guide to determine the exact location and amount of laser eye treatment necessary.

 Also, be sure to talk to your own medical doctor about the importance of diet and exercise and the dangers of smoking and high blood pressure.
 And, most of all learn to maintain the best possible control of your blood sugar.
 The complications of diabetes, especially diabetic retinopathy, can be reduced by long-term, strict control of blood sugar.